AWS re:Invent 2014: Something in the Cloud for Everyone

 Tuning in the Cloud

-Recently launched, Cloud Attune is part of a three-pronged service that starts with a cloud audit, assessing your infrastructure against your business needs, and ends with you self-managing your cloud infrastructure.
+Recently launched, Cloud implementation is part of a three-pronged service that starts with a cloud audit, assessing your infrastructure against your business needs, and ends with you self-managing your cloud infrastructure.
 We designed this service to help businesses get the functionality they need, without getting locked into managed service contracts or needing to hire architecture domain knowledge.